Mayne941/gravity2/README.md

 1. *GRAViTyV2 can't find a VMR file*.
 Download an up-to-date VMR via the scrape_vmr endpoint, or construct your own and point to it with the API call parameter "GenomeDescTableFile".
 1. *GRAViTyV2 fails just after a subprocess.Popen() command, such as BLASTp*.
 Ensure that all command line tools (mcl, hmmer, ncbi-blast+, hhsuite, muscle, booster) are installed, can be called from the command line and are installed in the locations GRAViTyV2 expects (see paths in ./install-reqs.sh).
 Ensure versions installed are compatible with your operating system and architecture (in particular, your CPU instruction set if using a server).
 1. *Can't access GRAViTyV2 API in browser*.
 Ensure program is running in shell/Docker container.
 Ensure address (localhost/IP of Docker container) and port are correct; if deployed on a server, network or cloud resource, contact your administrator as complex infrastructure such as network loops and proxies are likely to be in place.
+1. *GRAViTyV2 is taking a very long time to compute and/or crashes with memory overflow errors*.
+The software is extremely resource-intensive and incorrect usage will lead to intractable compute jobs.
+Of particular note, ensure that database size << 1000 genomes and consider disabling optional steps which are extremely expensive (e.g. bootstrapping, mutual information calculation, use of unclassified virus PPHMMs.)

 ## Guide for contributors
 Although forking is encouraged, we will only consider pull requests which address bugs and performance issues.
 Contributors will please configure pre-commit hooks to match ours, as detailed in the .pre-commit-config.yaml file.